CRFitzgerald/Group-6-Project-3-/README.md

 ![image](https://user-images.githubusercontent.com/86619869/230524787-683e406a-8362-4c1d-b952-089881b97fe8.png)

-# Colleen add your visual here and give explanation:

 # Top 10 books based on rating:
 Here we showed which books in 2022 that have the best rating.